ImperialCollegeLondon/rcds_further_hypothesis_testing/README.md

 ### Find the content of the course in GitHub:
 [https://github.com/ImperialCollegeLondon/RCDS_Statistics2](https://github.com/ImperialCollegeLondon/RCDS_Statistics2)

-Building on the material covered by *Statistics 1 - Introduction probability, random sampling and hypothesis testing*, this course will introduce a series of commonly used hypothesis tests.
+Building on the material covered by *Statistics 1 - Introduction probability and hypothesis testing*, this course will introduce a series of commonly used hypothesis tests.
-The course is organized in six chapters, covering the following topics.
+The course is organized in four chapters, covering the following topics.

-- Comparing mean values.
-The t-test.
+- Introduction.
+Comparing mean values & t-test.
 - Comparing variances.
 ANOVA.
-- Chi-squared test.
+Comparing dirstibutions & Chi-squared test.
-- Testing for normality.
+- Review of momenta of a distribution.
+Testing for normality, skewness and kurtosis.
-- Correcting for multiple tests.
+- Correcting for multiple hyputhesis tests.
+Bonferroni and BH correction.
-- Quantify the goodness and accuracy of fit.
+- Goodness of a fit.
+Quantify if an observation fits a given model / theory.

 ## Setup